-- information on whether an The ICAAP/ILAAP assessment results in a score (1 to 4) which identifies the ICAAP/ILAAP as strong/adequate/weak/inadequate.
+The ICAAP/ILAAP assessment results in a score (from 1 to 4) which identifies the ICAAP/ILAAP as strong/adequate/weak/inadequate.
 If the ICAAP/ILAAP calculations are deemed reliable or partially reliable, these calculations are taken into account as one of the key inputs in the determination of the amount of capital considered adequate for the institution and in the determination of additional own funds requirements.

 A credit institution is obliged to submit a written report to the Croatian National Bank on the process of internal capital adequacy assessment and internal liquidity adequacy assessment.
-In accordance with Article 19 of the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions, the report should at a minimum include an overview of the current financial condition/business model and its expected changes over the next period, the organisational structure, with a description of powers and responsibilities assigned to various functions and organisational units that are involved in the internal capital adequacy assessment process and internal liquidity adequacy assessment, a description of methodologies applied for the determination of the required internal capital and internal liquidity, a description of systems of measuring/assessing risks, the manner of control and the mitigation technique for significant types of risks, a description of the stress testing used by a credit institution in the process of assessing internal capital adequacy and internal liquidity adequacy assessment and the results obtained, its own assessment of the internal capital adequacy assessment process and internal liquidity adequacy assessment process that should identify weaknesses and deficiencies in the actual process and timely corrective measures to be undertaken for their removal and, if the credit institution is a subsidiary of a parent company with a head office outside the Republic of Croatia, the manner in which the process of assessing the internal capital adequacy and the process of assessing the internal liquidity adequacy of the credit institution are harmonised with the process that is carried out by the parent credit institution.
-The contents of the report are determined in more detail in the Article 19. to the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions.
+In accordance with Article 19 of the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions, the report should at a minimum include an overview of the current financial condition/business model and its expected changes over the next period, the organisational structure, with a description of powers and responsibilities assigned to various functions and organisational units that are involved in the internal capital adequacy assessment process and internal liquidity, a description of systems of measuring/assessing risks, the manner of control and the mitigation technique for significant types of risks, a description of the stress testing used by a credit institution in the process of assessing internal capital adequacy and internal liquidity adequacy assessment and the results obtained, its own assessment of the internal capital adequacy assessment process and internal liquidity adequacy assessment process that should identify weaknesses and deficiencies in the actual process and timely corrective measures to be undertaken for their removal and, if the credit institution is a subsidiary of a parent company with a head office outside the Republic of Croatia, the manner in which the process of assessing the internal capital adequacy and the process of assessing the internal liquidity adequacy of the credit institution are harmonised with the process that is carried out by the parent credit institution.
+The contents of the report are determined in more detail in Article 19 of the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions.

-In accordance with Article 5 (3) of the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions, the internal audit function of a credit institution shall at a minimum on an annual basis assess the appropriateness of the internal capital and internal liquidity adequacy assessment process.
+In accordance with Article 5, paragraph (3) of the Decision on the internal capital adequacy assessment process and internal liquidity adequacy assessment process for credit institutions, the internal audit function of a credit institution shall at a minimum on an annual basis assess the appropriateness of the internal capital and internal liquidity adequacy assessment process.